Its function is to replace lost or compromised teeth for functional and/or aesthetic purposes. The following requirements must be respected:

-Functionality:concerns the restoration of the proper chewing and joint function (open, close, right-left laterality, protrusion-retrusion and correct phonetics).
+Functionality: it deals with the restoration of a correct chewing and joint functions (opening, closing, right-left laterality, protrusion-retrusion and correct phonetics).

-Resistance: the prosthesis must be resistant to masticatory forces and wear.
+Resistance: the prosthesis must be resistant to masticatory load and wear.

-Bio-compatibility: the prosthesis must be constructed from materials that are non-toxic and without “corners” that could damage the tissues, causing long-term serious illnesses.
+Bio-compatibility: the prosthesis must be constructed with non-toxic materials and without “corners” that could damage the tissues, causing long-term serious illnesses.

-Aesthetics: artificial teeth should be as similar as possible to the natural ones and care must be taken not to alter the correct facial profile of the patient.
+Aesthetics: artificial teeth should be as similar as possible to the natural ones and a lot of attention must be paid in order not to alter the correct facial profile of the patient.

-They are applied on the prepared teeth by the dentist (abutments), reducing them in height and volume, and by cementing the prosthesis on them, which has the same shape and function as the natural tooth.
+It is applied on the teeth prepared by the dentist (abutments), reducing them in height and volume.
+The prosthesis, which has the same shape and function as the natural tooth, is cemented on them.